ShookTea/VMSM/README.md

 ### Login to administrator panel

-After pressing green person icon in toolbar, selecting `Magento/Login to admin panel` menu or using `Ctrl+A` shortcut you will be redirected to Magento admin panel.
+After pressing green person icon in toolbar, selecting `Magento/Login to admin panel` menu or using `Ctrl+Shift+A` shortcut you will be redirected to Magento admin panel.
 Address to that panel is taken from `MAGENTO_ROOT/app/etc/local.xml` file, from `config/admin/routers/adminhtml/args/frontName` node, and appended to VM main URL.
 For example, if your main URL is `https://magento.local` and front name in `local.xml` file is declared as `adm`, then after pressing Login button you will